 My husband grew up in Israel on shores of the Mediterranean Sea.
 Fresh fish was a major part of their family diet, and it was prepared in many different ways.
 His mother, of Sephardic Jewish ancestry, loved to make this healthy fish recipe for Shabbat and holidays.
 Her fish in tomato sauce has been in the family for generations, and it’s one of my husband’s personal favorite dishes.

 This Mediterranean fish in tomato sauce is so easy to make.
 After defrosting your fish (if using frozen fillets), it only takes about 30 minutes to prepare and cook.
 The sauce is mildly spicy and slightly sweet, filled with a wonderful garlicky flavor.

 While 20 minutes might seem like a long time to simmer fish fillets, the bed of herbs below helps to keep them away from direct heat.
 Consequently the fish slowly simmers, soaking up the rich flavor of the sauce.
-The fillets may separate a bit while cooking, depending on how thin they’re cut; sea bass and cod tend to hold up quite well.
+The fillets may separate a bit while cooking, depending on how thin they’re cut.
+If you’re concerned about what kind of fish to use, sea bass and cod tend to hold up quite well.

 What To Serve with Mediterranean Fish in Tomato Sauce

 I like to serve this Mediterranean fish in tomato sauce over cauliflower couscous for a low carb, gluten free, light and satisfying meal.
 Additionally you may serve it over regular couscous, basmati rice, or even mashed potatoes, if you’re so inclined.
 Cauliflower couscous is really delicious, and it’s kosher for Passover too, which makes it super versatile.